 If you've had your head up Joe Quesada's ass for the past five years, you're probably wondering what the hell I'm alluding to.
 What renaissance?

-, you're missing out on some truly brilliant creator-owned content.
+If you think "Image Comics" and the only things that come to mind are Spawn and The Walking Dead, you're missing out on some truly brilliant creator-owned content.
 Stick with us, and you'll get more than a few recommendations within the coming weeks which should broaden your understanding of Image and its profound effect in the industry.

 In regard to that effect, a few weeks ago, I published my dissertation on innate prejudice as perpetuated by mainstream comics, in which I briefly discussed my enamored satisfaction with Image Comics and its editor Eric Stephenson.
 Well, that was before Image held its own convention, Image Expo, last week, celebrating its twentieth year in the comic book industry.
 I'm happy to report that "hitting it big" hasn't changed Stephenson's humble, yet incredibly ambitious Image Comics regime one bit, but it has illuminated a number of exciting additions to the publisher's lineup.